 \section{Abstract}

-In this paper, we analyze the outage performance of unmanned aerial vehicles (UAVs)-enabled downlink non-orthogonal multiple access (NOMA) communication systems with the semi-grant-free (SGF) transmission scheme.
-A UAV provides coverage services for a grant-based (GB) user and one user is allowed to utilize the same channel resource opportunistically.
-The hybrid successive interference cancellation scheme is implemented in the downlink NOMA scenarios for the first time.
-The analytical expressions for the exact and asymptotic outage probability (OP) of the grant-free (GF) user are derived.
+In this paper, we analyze the outage performance of Unmanned Aerial Vehicles (UAVs)-enabled downlink Non-Orthogonal Multiple Access (NOMA) communication systems with the Semi-Grant-Free (SGF) transmission scheme.
+A UAV provides coverage services for a Grant-Based (GB) user and one Grant-Free (GF) user is allowed to utilize the same channel resource opportunistically.
+The analytical expressions for the exact and asymptotic Outage Probability (OP) of the GF user are derived.
 The results demonstrate that no-zero diversity order can be achieved only under stringent conditions on users' quality of service requirements.
-Subsequently, we propose an efficient dynamic power allocation (DPA) scheme to relax such data rate constraints to address this issue.
+Subsequently, an efficient Dynamic Power Allocation (DPA) scheme is proposed to relax such data rate constraints.
 The analytical expressions for the exact and asymptotic OP of the GF user with the DPA scheme are derived.
 Finally, Monte Carlo simulation results are presented to validate the correctness of the derived analytical expressions and demonstrate the effects of the UAV's location and altitude on the OP of the GF user.